I don’t generally think of deserts as places with a lot of change, but it sounds as if no one will get bored in this one.

 Yes. (laughs) But not just me.
 The other planners and people who made enemies were doing the same thing.

 Oh!
-I heard in the last session of “Iwata Asks” that they were going beyond their own respective game fields and exchanging ideas about Bokoblins.
+I heard in the last session of “Iwata Asks” that Iwata Asks: The Legend of Zelda: Skyward Sword.
 No one wanted their ideas to go to waste, and actually implementing them led to this game’s density.

 I believe that’s true.